The Global Buffett Indicator

 If you want to create a custom Buffett Indicator for a country not listed below, you must ensure that the ETF or Index you place in the numerator is priced in US Dollars (USD).

-IMF-NGDPD-[Code] ticker syntax), which is strictly denominated in USD.
+Our backend dynamically fetches the IMF Nominal GDP database (using the IMF-NGDPD-[Code] ticker syntax), which is strictly denominated in USD.
 If you divide an asset priced in a local currency (e.g., Euros or Yen) by a GDP metric priced in USD, the resulting chart will be mathematically invalid due to extreme exchange rate distortions.

 Live Global Indicators